 SONGS I LOVE:

-In the early 60's, they transformed the bluegrass sound of their Kentucky (USA) boyhood into a richly harmonised form of rock n roll and this close harmony vocals influenced many singers from the West.
-Similarly in the East, Indonesian/Dutch duos like The Blue Diamonds, Singapore's Cyclones and Malaysia's Mike and Herb followed their unique style.
+In the early 60's, they transformed the bluegrass sound of their Kentucky (USA) boyhood into a richly harmonised form of rock n roll and this close harmony vocal influenced many singers from the West.
+Similarly, in the East, Indonesian/Dutch duos like The Blue Diamonds, Singapore's Cyclones and Malaysia's Mike and Herb followed their unique style.

 The above vinyl record is one of those rare finds I walked away with for only $2.00.
-On the internet it's about $20.00 or so and that's without shipping cost.
-Not a collectible but with twenty songs in the pocket and all genuine recordings by the Everly Brothers.
+On the internet, it's about $20.00 or so and that's without shipping cost.
+Not a collectable but with twenty songs in the pocket and all genuine recordings by the Everly Brothers.
 What more could I ask for?